xJeris/EQIdleRPG/README.md

 - **Boss Encounters:** Bosses will appear occassionally in some zones.
 Be careful out there.
 - **Saved Progress:** Progress is saved to LocalStorage.
 Be careful when clearing cache or cookies, as it may be removed.
 - **Easily Adjustable Content:** Almost everything can be adjusted.
 HP, ATK, DEF, MAG are all scaled, so that scaling value can be changed to make the game easier or more difficult.
 Boss encounter rate can be adjusted to fight them more often.
 Equipment, pets, enemies, spells, etc. can all be updated as well.

+## Improvements

+Possible future enhancements that could be made.

+- **Split JS file:** Split up the JS code into multiple files for easier reading and updating.
+- **Pets Casting:** Allow pets to cast spells.
+They already have the MAG stat in their XML to suppor this.
+- **Updated Combat:** Allow pet classes to attack while their pet is alive instead of only if it dies.
+- **Better Equipment Handling:** Equipment handling is very basic currently.
+It is determined soley by the items level.
+In the future it could be based on a classes needed stats.
+- **Images:** Add Character and Enemy Images to the interface.
+- **Improved UI:** Update the UI to look better.
+- **Flavor Text:** Add to or update the games flavor text.

 ## Installation